oliverbarreto/designpatterns.python/README.md

 - a class wants its subclasses to specify the objects it creates
 - classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate

+## Builder

+Separate the construction of a complex object from its representation so that the same construction process can create different representations.

+Applicability: Use the Builder pattern when:

+- the algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled
+- the construction process must allow different representations for the object that's constructed

 # Structural Design Patterns

 # Behavioral Design Patterns